idena-network/idena-docs/docs/developer/node/node-rpc.md

 ### Dust

 All addresses with balances less than dust are cleaned every time a new epoch starts.
 Dust coins are burnt to prevent spam and minimize the size of the blockchain state.
-You can calculate the dust size using [`bcn_feePerGas`](../node/smart-contracts-methods#bcn_feepergas-method) method as follows:
+You can calculate the dust size using the following formula:

 ```
-bcn_feePerGas * 1000
+0.01/networkSize
 ```

 ### Raw transactions